-Common Core Objectives:
+Core Objectives:

-- Communication skills to include effective written, oral and visual communication.
-Student Learning Outcomes: 1, 2, 3, 4, 5 - Critical thinking skills to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information.
-Student Learning Outcomes: 1, 2, 3, 4, 5 - Empirical and Quantitative skills- to include the manipulation and analysis of numerical data or observable facts resulting in informed conclusions.
-Student Learning Outcome: 4

-• Social Responsibility- to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national and global communities.
-Student Learning Outcomes: 5
+- Communication skills- to include effective written, oral and visual communication. - Critical thinking skills to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information. - Empirical and Quantitative skills to include the ability to apply, analyze, and draw conclusions based on scientific and mathematical concepts. - Social Responsibility to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities.